-The incentive is directed towards in-house R&D activities and as such there are outsourcing limits for subcontracted R&D costs.
-This limit has been increased over the years to 15%.
+The R&D tax credit incentive is directed towards in-house R&D activities and as such there are outsourcing limits for subcontracted R&D costs.
+This limit has been increased over the years to 15% of a company's internal qualifying R&D expenditure.
 The increase is particularly helpful for companies that do not have access to the required R&D expertise in-house.
-Since the introduction of Finance Act 2019, there is a requirement on companies to notify subcontractors that they are claiming the R&D tax credit on payments made to them prior to or on making such payments.
-This means that companies will need to make these notifications prior to preparing their R&D tax credit claims.
+There is a requirement on companies to notify subcontractors that they are claiming the R&D tax credit on payments made to them prior to or on making such payments This means that companies need to make these notifications in writing prior to paying their subcontractors in order to be able to include the payments as part of their claims.

 The Revenue R&D guidelines also provide that costs incurred on individual consultants may not be subject to the outsourcing limits once certain conditions have been satisfied.
-A legislative amendment to provide for this would be welcomed.